-USAID MODS will provide support to USAID/KEA by providing organizational development and capacity building technical assistance to strengthen the role and capacity of local development organizations; existing local Kenyan entities; and local governments to foster locally led development and implementation of sustainable development programs, in their journey to self-reliance.
-USAID MODS will do this by providing support to the APS process, institutional strengthening support to APS recipients, and technical assistance to existing local Kenyan entities that partner with PEPFAR and the Office of the U.S. Global AIDS Coordinator (OGAC).
+MODS provided support to USAID/KEA by providing organizational development and capacity building technical assistance to strengthen the role and capacity of local development organizations; existing local Kenyan entities; and local governments to foster locally led development and implementation of sustainable development programs, in their journey to self-reliance.
+USAID MODS provided support to the APS process, institutional strengthening support to APS recipients, and technical assistance to existing local Kenyan entities that partner with PEPFAR and the Office of the U.S. Global AIDS Coordinator (OGAC).

-- The MODS team is identifying and assessing organizational and capacity development needs of current and prospective partners using a collaborative approach.
+- The MODS team identified and assessed organizational and capacity development needs of current and prospective partners using a collaborative approach.

-- We will provide tailored organizational technical assistance to an average of 25 LDOs and government institutions to be assisted per year.
+- We provided tailored organizational technical assistance to an average of 25 LDOs and government institutions to be assisted per year.

-- We are working with local development organizations to increase their capacity to manage USG funds independently.
+- We worked with local development organizations to increase their capacity to manage USG funds independently.